 We believe that identifying and relieving pain is important to the recovery of your pet.
 Therefore, pain management is an important aspect of our intra- and post-surgical protocols.
 At discharge, we may also send additional pain management medication home with you and your pet after providing a thorough explanation of its proper use and dosage.

 Anesthesia and cardiovascular monitoring are important, integral aspects of every surgery we perform.
 For this reason, your pet has access to the best anesthetic administration and cardiovascular monitoring equipment and protocols that are available.

 Anesthesia is individualized for your pet based on a number of factors.
 These include the type of procedure, his or her preexisting conditions, blood test values, age, breed, and prior anesthetic experience.

-During anesthesia and surgery, your pet is constantly monitored by a trained veterinary technician, using our advanced, non-invasive monitoring system.
+During anesthesia and surgery, your pet is constantly monitored by a trained veterinary assistant, using our advanced, non-invasive monitoring system.
 This system continuously monitors your pet's arterial oxygen level, blood pressure, heart rate, respiratory rate, and core body temperature.

 On the day of your pet's surgery, you will be asked to arrive at the clinic in the early morning.
 Your pet will have a pre-anesthetic exam and presurgical diagnostics may be run to detect potential surgical risks.
 In most cases, a catheter is placed and IV fluids are run to support your pet through anesthesia.
 Once your pet's procedure has ended and your pet is awake, you will be called to discuss next steps or to set up a discharge time.
 When your pet is dicharged from the clinic, a staff member will go over home care instructions with you.